Troubleshoot and Solve Domain-Join Problems

 - List the details of the DomainManagerIgnoreAllTrusts setting to see the values it accepts:

 [root@rhel5d bin]# ./config --details DomainManagerIgnoreAllTrusts Name: DomainManagerIgnoreAllTrusts Description: When true, ignore all trusts during domain enumeration.
 Type: boolean Current Value: false Accepted Values: true, false Current Value is determined by local policy.

-- Change the setting to true so that AD Bridge Enterprise will ignore trusts when you try to join a domain.
+- Change the setting to true so that AD Bridge will ignore trusts when you try to join a domain.

 [root@rhel5d bin]# ./config DomainManagerIgnoreAllTrusts true

 - Check to make sure the change took effect:

 [root@rhel5d bin]# ./config --show DomainManagerIgnoreAllTrusts boolean true local policy

 Now try to join the domain again.
 If successful, keep in mind that only users and groups who are in the local domain will be able to log on the computer.

 In the example output above that shows the setting's current values, local policy is listed, meaning that the setting is managed locally through config because an AD Bridge Group Policy setting is not managing the setting.
 Typically, with AD Bridge, you would manage the DomainManagerIgnoreAllTrusts setting by using the corresponding Group Policy setting, but you cannot apply Group Policy Objects (GPOs) to the computer until after it is added to the domain.
 The corresponding AD Bridge policy setting is named Lsass: Ignore all trusts during domain enumeration.

 For information on the arguments of config, run the following command: